The Diaspora Chant

 Disasters of War

 Yet we clearly see nothing has changed, except the resident numbness and acceptance we feel when confronted with the daily pictures in the public domain and the diverse communication mediums.
-The projected information is pivoted to accommodate the angle of bias and propaganda each side portrays.
-The political society or government perspective usually sanitising their role in war through blame without responsibility, reflecting the depravity of war committed by opposing sides, declaring their own actions "Just".
-Though caught in the same mirror, how people can be persuaded to see a reflection of truth is key.
-These reflections become psychological towers of persuasion for "Power", "Control" or "Money" and have very little to do with truth and are more to do with palatable decorative effect but more to do with propaganda.
+Projected information is pivoted to accommodate the angle of bias and propaganda each side portrays.
+The political society or government perspective usually sanitises their role in war through blame without responsibility, reflecting the depravity of war committed by opposing sides, declaring their own actions "Just".
+Proffered justifications persuading others to see a neutralised narrative reflected as truth.
+These reflections become psychological towers of persuasion for "Power", "Control" or "Money" and have very little to do with truth and are more to do with palatable decorative effect and propaganda.

-During the installation Gino invited visitors to respond to the installation Gino recorded the vocal interactions of the visitors to the exhibition to create "Cry" a vocal piece to be played during the final days of the installation.
-The intention was to hear reflections on the inhuman actions carried out on humanity, through the medium of sound.
+During the installation Gino invited visitors to respond to the installation through sound.
+Gino recorded the vocal interactions of the visitors to the exhibition to create a vocal piece played during the final days of the installation.